fleaf5/scintillometry/README.md

 gate0\_numblock\_(n)\_meff\_(mx2)\_offsetn\_(offsetn)\_offsetm\_(offsetm)

-Note that the value of m is doubled in the directory name, but you must use the original value of m when you perform the decomposition [unverified].
+Note that the value of m is doubled in the directory name, but you must use the original value of m when you perform the decomposition.

+### Performing decomposition ###
+Proper instructions coming soon.

+Refer to https://eor.cita.utoronto.ca/penwiki/User:Sufkes#Successful_trial_decomposition_on_BGQ for an example of a decomposition done on the BGQ.

 ### Plotting results ###

-The factorized toeplitz matrix is located in the ./results directory under a npy file with the \_uc.npy at the end.

-The format is

-$ python plot_simulated.py bnumofrows numofcolms offsetn offsetm
+According to Visal, the module 'reconstruct' in toeplitz_scint.py can be used to plot results.
+I have not tested this.

+Visal also used the program plot_simulated.py to plot results obtained from the decomposition alongsize simulated results.
+This requires a separate calculation of simulated results.
+I have not tested this.

+Aladdin's GitHub repository contains programs plot_simulated.py and plot_real.py, which are not in my repository.
+I have not tested these.

+### Description of scripts ###

+extract_realData2.py: Splits raw dynamic spectrum into n blocks, saving each in a separate .npy file.